 Museums in Nuremberg

-Nuremberg is the second-largest city in the state of Bavaria after Munich and lies about 170 kilometres (110 mi) north of Munich.
+Nuremberg is the second-largest city in the state of Bavaria after Munich and lies about 170 kilometers (110 mi) north of Munich.
 The first documentary mention of the town was in 1050 when Nuremberg was identified as the location of an Imperial castle.
-From 1050 to 1571 the city expanded and rose dramatically in importance due to its location on key trade routes.
+From 1050 to 1571, the city expanded and rose dramatically in importance due to its location on key trade routes.

 Explore Nuremberg Museums